Below is some information on our current board members. If you are interested in joining the Jerusalem Farm board, please contact Dave Armstrong.

 Dave first experienced the four cornerstones ministry in 2003 at Nazareth Farm in West Virginia.
 Returning with student groups each year after that and with his family beginning in 2006.
 When Nazareth Farm spawned a second farm, Bethlehem Farm in southern West Virginia in 2005, Dave wondered what it would be like to bring the farm and the cornerstones to an urban core.
 When a property was offered in August of 2011 the ball started rolling and now we will know the answer through Jerusalem Farm.
 Dave lives and raises his family in Prairie Village, KS with his wife Kelly.
 He is the Director of Mission Effectiveness and Campus Ministries at Avila University and is an Associate of the Sisters of St. Joseph of Carondelet.

 Bill Cordaro has spent his entire career working with the non-profit sector.
-With a masters in Theology, a Masters in Adult Education and a certificate in Fund Raising and Development, he is currently a self employed fundraiser working mainly with faith based organizations and churches.
+With a masters in Theology, a Masters in Adult Education and a certificate in Fund Raising and Development, he is currently the president of Stewardship Partners & Resources.
+SP&R works mainly with church and other faith based organizations, promoting the transformative power of stewardship.
 Bill is married with three grown children and originally from Des Moines.
-He has lived in Kansas City for 30 years.
-His past experience includes teaching at all levels of education, running youth programs and leading the marking and communications department for a non-profit with over $65 million in annual revenues.
-He has been doing fundraising and development for over 7 years.
+He has lived in Kansas City for 35 years.
+His past experience includes teaching at all levels of education, running youth programs and leading the marketing and communications department for a non-profit with over $65 million in annual revenues.
+He has been doing stewardship education, fundraising and development for over 12 years.

 Ken Mayo was a staff member along with his wife at Nazareth Farm for almost a year and a half.
 Since then the cornerstones of Community, Prayer, Service, and Simplicity have been an essential part of his life.
 Ken's passion for justice and desire to serve the "lease of these" come from the Gospel imperative to love God and love the neighbor.
 Jerusalem Farm provides an opportunity to serve the Lord and serve the dear neighbor.
 Ken now lives and works in St. Louis City with his wife, Jessica, and their one year old son.
 He currently works as a researcher/statistician for the Juvenile Court of St. Louis and strives to ensure that effective programming is provided to the youth the Court serves.